henry2004y/KeyNotes/contents/flr.md

 * In the 1980s the cavity model was proposed to link the discrete frequencies to the eigenmodes if we treated the magnetosphere as a cavity.
 * In the 1990s the waveguide model was proposed based on the cavity idea to loose the constrain in the azimuthal direction.

 Now, the big question is: where do the quantized numbers of the observed ULF waves come from [Kivelson & Southwood, 1986]?Researchers borrowed ideas from ionospheric radio propagation, laser fusion and plasma physics and came up with the names _cavity_ and _waveguide_.
-For the box model that we will discuss in the next section, if the $z$ boundaries are perfectly reflecting, wave fields must have standing structure in the $z$ direction, and allowed parallel wave numbers are quantized ($k_z = m\pi/c$, as in @eq:flr_kz_quantized).
+For the box model that we will discuss in the next section, if the $z$ boundaries are perfectly reflecting, wave fields must have standing structure in the $z$ direction, and allowed parallel wave numbers are quantized ($k_z = m\pi/c$, as in @eq:flr_xz_quantized).
 If the boundaries are weakly absorptive, the parallel wave numbers are complex, but the real parts are still quantized as above.
 If we impose periodic boundary conditions in $y$, the wavenumber in $y$ $k_y$ needs to be quantized as well.

 ## Governing Equations